 If you are set on charging an unlimited recurring subscription fee in exchange for access to your product, then your best chance of success is to publish a steady stream of new content for your users.

-Other tactics you can employ to increase member retention rates include regular access to online events such as webinars, drip feeding your content, and expanding the scope of your course over time.
+Other tactics you can use to increase member retention rates include regular access to online events such as webinars, drip feeding your content, and expanding the scope of your course over time.

 When it comes to deciding which additional products or courses to launch, your community will often be the best source of inspiration and guidance.